 Want Better Conversions?

-You can get great testimonials or ask for permission from the merchant’s website and they will be more than happy to accommodate you especially if the product review is favourable.
+You can get great testimonials or ask for permission from the merchant’s website and they will be more than happy to accommodate you especially if the product review is favorable.

 In my opinion, anything you write about and reviews are no different, if you make it conversational like you’re talking to a family member or friend about the product you found and like.